cfinkelstein/abakus/README.md

 ## License

-This project is private and not licensed for public distribution.
+This project lives under the MIT License.
+See the [LICENSE](LICENSE) file for details.